davidfekke/fek.io/src/content/blog/2024-11-04/how-to-get-correct-datetimes-with-azuresql.md

 I recently ran into an issue with trying to return the correct datetime for comparison using Azure SQL Database.
 I have used Microsoft SQL Server for most of my career, but until this year I had never used Azure SQL Database.

-Azure SQL Database has a lot of simularities with the on premise version of SQL Server, but since this service is hosted on Azure there are some differences.
+Azure SQL Database has a lot of similarities with the on premise version of SQL Server, but since this service is hosted on Azure there are some differences.
 The issue I ran across recently had to do with the `GETDATE()` and `GETUTCDATE()` functions.

 In the Azure version of SQL both functions will return the same value, which is UTC time.
 The time zone I am working in is the US Eastcoast time zone, which runs five hours behind UTC time, and four hours during daylight saving time.